microsoft/atlas-design/site/src/template.md

 # Page title (H1)

-Here is the general description goes.
+The first thing is the general description.

-Next thing is the list of some general classes, or css style specific details.
-For example:
+Then the list of some general classes can be listed, if there are not many of them, or css style specific details

+_Example_

 The following spacing sizes are supported:

-- `xs`
 - `s`
 - `m`
 - `l`
-- `xl`
-- `xxl`
-- `xxxl`
 - `none`

-Another option is the table with css prop variations:
+Otherwise consider using tables tp organize information.

+_Example.
+Table 1_

 | cssproperty | value                                                   | screensize |
 | ----------- | ------------------------------------------------------- | ---------- |
 | `margin`    | `xxs`, `xs`, `s`, `m`, `l`, `xl`, `xxl`, `xxxl`, `none` | `tablet`   |
 | `padding`   | `xxs`, `xs`, `s`, `m`, `l`, `xl`, `xxl`, `xxxl`, `none` | `tablet`   |

+_Example.
+Table 2_

 | Size   | Value         | Margin example | Padding example |
 | ------ | ------------- | -------------- | --------------- |